bytefulness/social-media-dashboard/README.md

 # social-media-dashboard
-Project for practising Bootsrap SASS and custom SASS.
+Project for practising Boostsrap SASS and custom SASS.